muhammadkhalid-03/event-planner/README.md

 - Creates a permanent record for analysis and debugging

 ### 3. AI Event Planning 🤖
-- Sends the places data along with your event parameters to DeepSeek AI
+- Sends the places data along with your event parameters to Gemini AI
 - AI analyzes all available venues considering:
   - Your event description and preferences
   - Time constraints (hour range)